berea-college-csc236/berea-college-csc236.github.io/index.md

       - Start and submit [T22: Exploring Trees](https://docs.google.com/document/d/1t0mL8FmPE1f4IfV03tyQcT1FPfdepX37KHRBftUxSh0)
 - **Outside of class**
     - Read [Chapter 9: on Graphs and Graph Algorithms](https://runestone.academy/runestone/assignments/doAssignment?assignment_id=107541) for a quiz for next time.
-    - Work on [L8: Animal Guessing Game](https://docs.google.com/document/d/1XPW8xzA_NR4tOI7GwU6qY4QsbbjM3-om-dzReqiLHR0), the first milestone is due Nov 28. **Milestone 2 and 3 are due Wednesday and Friday, so make sure you are working on the implementation!**
+    - Work on [L8: Animal Guessing Game](https://docs.google.com/document/d/1XPW8xzA_NR4tOI7GwU6qY4QsbbjM3-om-dzReqiLHR0), the first milestone is due Next Monday. **Milestone 2 is due Friday, so make sure you are working on the implementation!**
 - **Announcement**
     - The second exam for this class is planned for Wednesday, December 7th.